v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

     For example, `(xx)*` and `(xx)+` won't pass validation.

-If a custom sensitive information type contains an issue that may affect performance, it won't be uploaded and you may see one of these error messages:
+If a custom sensitive information type contains an issue that may affect performance, it won't be uploaded, and you may see one of these error messages:

 - **Generic quantifiers which match more content than expected (e.g., '+', '\*')**